 - The image compression results are totally satisfying.

-If you don’t like Imagify, Smush is an excellent alternative for images compression and optimization on WordPress.
+If you don’t like ShortPixel, Imagify, Smush are also excellent alternatives for image compression and optimization on WordPress.

-A sitemap is a XML file where you provide information about the pages, videos, and images on your site, and the relationships between them.
+A sitemap is an XML file where you provide information about the pages, videos, and images on your site, and the relationships between them.
 It helps Search Engines crawl your website.

 You can use a separate sitemap to list images, or you can add image information to an existing sitemap.
 This example shows a sitemap entry for the page http://imagesitemap.com/page.html, which contains three images.

-All the major SEO Plugins available on WordPress have an images sitemaps creation function.
-I recommend to use SEOPress over Yoast and RankMath.
+All the major SEO Plugins available on WordPress have an images sitemaps creation feature.
+I recommend using SEOPress over Yoast and RankMath.